-Consistently ranked as one of the top universities in Asia and the world, the National University of Singapore (NUS) is internationally respected for its high-quality research in science, technology and the humanities — and, increasingly, at the interfaces between these areas.
+Consistently ranked as one of the top universities in Asia and the world, the National University of Singapore (NUS) is internationally respected for its high-quality multi-disciplinary research in science, technology and the humanities — and, increasingly, at the interfaces between these areas.
 In 2016, NUS rose two positions to the 24th spot in the Times Higher Education (THE) World University Rankings, the best performance achieved to date.
 NUS performed well and maintained a strong 12th position in this year’s QS World University Rankings.
 The University was also named the top institution in Asia for the second year running in both ranking exercises.

 NUS' 17 Schools and Faculties, as well as its 30 university-level research institutes and centres, focus on critical and complex issues confronting Asia and the world.
 The University is also home to three of Singapore’s five Research Centres of Excellence (RCEs) — specialising in quantum technologies, cancer and mechanobiology -— and is a partner in a fourth RCE on environmental life sciences and engineering.
 Much of the research at NUS is integrated and multi-disciplinary in nature, with particular emphasis on themes such as energy, environmental and urban sustainability solutions; biomedical sciences and translational medicine; active ageing; materials science; and, finance and risk management.
 Our newest research cluster supports Singapore's Smart Nation initiative through its strategic capabilities in data sciences, optimisation research and cyber-security.